When you find your favorite piercing, you feel sparks in your bones. Never has there been a love greater than ours for the industrial piercing.

 Remember, taking care of your jewelry is completely in your hands.
 After your piercing is complete, your piercer should give you an informed list of aftercare procedures.
 These often involve using sea salt rinses and approved cleansers on your piercing, twice daily.
 Other methods involve using mild antibacterial soap around the upper ear cartilage, and only touching the piercing with well-washed hands.
 It is also suggested to avoid sleeping or putting unnecessary pressure on the newly pierced ear.

 Without proper aftercare, you run the risk of infection, which may result in a slightly irritated ear, bleeding, distention, soreness, and discharge, hard balls of skin/scarring around the piercing holes, as well as redness and swelling.
 You may also face piercing rejections, wherein the body will physically try to eject the piercing from the ear.
 This process happens slowly over time and can be very painful in nature.
-If you start to sense this is happening, be wary of signs that your jewelry is hanging lose, red or swollen skin around the area, thinning of the skin, enlarged pierced holes, or extreme sensitivity.
+If you start to sense this is happening, be wary of signs that your jewelry is hanging loose, red or swollen skin around the area, thinning of the skin, enlarged pierced holes, or extreme sensitivity.